Cliqy/policy/privacy.md

 We collect this to understand how our visitors and members use our service, and use it to make decisions about how to change and adapt the service.

-From time to time, we may utilize Non-Personal Data in aggregate form (for instance, by publishing trends in site usage) to explain our reasoning in making decisions.
-We will not release individual information, only aggregate information.
+From time to time, we may utilize Non-Personal Data in aggregate form (for instance, by computing trends in Service usage) to provide insight for us to make decisions.
+We will not utilize or release individual information, only aggregate information.

 ### Information you provide us directly: